-You are expected to assist with playground supervision, sports supervision, and other work as requested by school-based personnel during both the supervised teaching professional experience and the internship.
+You are expected to assist with playground supervision, sports supervision, and other work as requested by school-based personnel during the supervised teaching professional experience.
 However, while your involvement in a wide range of teaching situations is a valuable part of your school experience, you cannot legally take sole charge of school students.